sporebyte/mle-ss26/README.md

 A few additional approaches could be explored to improve the pipeline:

-- **Hyperparameter optimization.**: A search via Bayesian optimization of hyperparameters could improvements but requires additional time
+- **Hyperparameter optimization**: A search via Bayesian optimization of hyperparameters could improvements but requires additional time

-- **Bidirectional generation (BIMODAL).** Grisoni et al. 2020 argue that the  left-to-right reading direction is arbitrary for SMILES, which has no natural  beginning or end.
+- **Bidirectional generation** Grisoni et al. 2020 argue that the  left-to-right reading direction is arbitrary for SMILES, which has no natural  beginning or end.
 Their bidirectional architecture generates outward from a  randomly selected starting atom in both directions simultaneously

-- **Evaluation novelty artifact.** As noted in the Evaluation section, two of the  three temperature runs report novelty = 0, which should be explored but is not included in this repo
+- **Evaluation novelty artifact** As noted in the Evaluation section, two of the  three temperature runs report novelty = 0, which should be explored but is not included in this repo

-- **Stricter post-processing.**: Beyond validity and uniqueness, generated  molecules could be filtered for drug-likeness, synthetic accessibility or unusual atom-types
+- **Stricter post-processing**: Beyond validity and uniqueness, generated  molecules could be filtered for drug-likeness, synthetic accessibility or unusual atom-types

 ## Resources